benjaminwand/3d-printed-labial-pipe/README.md

 * 0.13.1 (curved labium) or
 * 0.16.2 (has nicks) or
 * 0.2.3 (is filled below the mouth).
+* 0.15.10 or 0.17.3 (45° labium for easier 3d printing)

-At some point I became tired of deploying the latest features into all files, if you want a pipe with specific features -> GitHub issue
+At some point I became tired of deploying the latest features into all files, if you want a pipe with specific features -> GitHub issue.
+I’m somewhat motivated to make OpenSCAD files of pipes that so far only exist as FreeCAD version, tell me which one you want.
+I’m not motivated in the opposite direction.

 0.1 First attempt for pipes with 60mm diameter, made with tinkercad.com , here for sentimental reasons <br>
 ![/pics/0.01.png](/pics/0.01.png)<br>